khaledev/ADT/README.md

 The Android Studio IDE is currently not as mature as the ADT Eclipse plugin was especially when it comes to compile and debug native C/C++ applications using the NDK.
 This update is based on an unreleased 24.2.0 version of ADT and adds support for native development and debugging with the latest NDK releases supporting all known CPU architectures.

 ## Changelog
+#### Version [24.2.0-20160716]
+- Added support for the latest Eclipse version (Neon).
+- Added some missing paths to the generated gdb command file _gdb.init_.
+- Tested with the latest NDK version (r12b).
+- Uploaded old binary files and converted them to GitHub releases.

 #### Version [24.2.0-20160515]
 - Added support for the upcoming NDK r12 (tested with r12 beta 1).
 Do not use r11 for native debugging as it came with a broken gdb support.
 - [gdb] Added a new generated gdb command file _gdb.init_ replacing the old _gdb.setup_.
 The file adds the "set solib-absolute-prefix" command to support newer versions of gdb.
 You can also switch back to the old generated command file or use a custom one.